-Road Expansion Accommodating Community Growth Requires Stream Realignment
+Community Growth Drives Roadway Expansion & Stream Realignment

-The Stagecoach Drive Extension over Sugar Creek is a project in West Des Moines that extended a minor arterial roadway to serve a rapidly-growing residential area.
-Stagecoach Drive is currently a two-lane road, which is planned for expansion to five-lanes as future conditions warrant.
-Ultimately, city traffic models predict that Stagecoach Drive will carry up to 23,000 vehicles per day, creating a need for additional lanes.
+The Stagecoach Drive Extension over Sugar Creek in West Des Moines extended a minor arterial roadway to serve a rapidly-growing residential area.
+Stagecoach Drive is currently a two-lane road, which is planned for expansion to five lanes as future conditions warrant.
+Ultimately, city traffic models predict that Stagecoach Drive will carry up to 23,000 vehicles per day, creating the need for additional lanes.

-As land development in West Des Moines pushes to the west side of Sugar Creek, a bridge crossing on Stagecoach Drive was included in the City’s comprehensive plan.
+As land development in West Des Moines pushes to the west side of Sugar Creek, a bridge crossing on Stagecoach Drive was included in the city’s comprehensive plan.
 With Stagecoach Drive already constructed 500-feet to the east side of Sugar Creek, options to cross the creek were limited.
-The crossing location was at a sharp meander in the creek with highly eroding banks.
+The desired crossing location was near a sharp meander in the creek where severely eroded banks posed a challenge.

-After completing an alternatives analysis and coordinating with the U.S. Army Corp of Engineers (USACE), we determined the best solution was a single span 135-feet-long, 30-foot-wide, Pretensioned Prestressed Concrete Beam bridge with a five-foot-wide sidewalk on the south side.
-As future traffic demand warrant, the bridge can be widened to provide 660-feet of roadway with a 10-foot-wide trail on the north side.
+After completing an alternatives analysis and coordinating with the U.S. Army Corps of Engineers (USACE), our design team determined the best solution was a single span, 135′-long, 30′-wide, Pretensioned Prestressed Concrete Beam bridge with a five’-wide sidewalk on the south side.
+As future traffic demand warrants, the bridge can be widened to provide 660′ of additional roadway with a 10′-wide trail on the north side.

 Mitigation Options for Stream Realignment

 The sharp meander in the creek needed to be removed to accommodate the new bridge.
-By realigning the creek to minimize the meander, the stream length of Sugar Creek was reduced by 140 feet.
-At the time of project design, stream mitigation banks offering credits within the watershed were not available, so Snyder & Associates Environmental Scientists reviewed city-owned property that would be suitable for mitigation for the stream realignment.
+By realigning the creek to minimize the meander, the stream length of Sugar Creek was reduced by 140′.
+At the time of the project, stream mitigation banks offering credits within the watershed were not available, so the Snyder & Associates Environmental Scientists reviewed a city-owned property that would be suitable for mitigation for the stream realignment.

 Jordan Creek, which runs through Brookview Park in West Des Moines, was chosen to mitigate the environmental impacts of Sugar Creek stream realignment.
-Eroding streambanks, minimal trees, and plenty of area to increase the stream length made Brookview Park an ideal mitigation location.
+Eroding streambanks, minimal trees, and plenty of areas to increase the stream length made Brookview Park an ideal mitigation location.
 The improved stream enhances the natural beauty of the park.
-Coincidentally, the stream realignment design increased the overall length of Jordan Creek by nearly 200 feet.
+Coincidentally, the stream realignment design increased the overall length of Jordan Creek by nearly 200′.

 Back at the site of the roadway expansion, the banks of Sugar Creek were armored to prevent erosion around the bridge abutments and a rock riffle was installed downstream to reduce overall erosion.
 The bridge accommodates the planned construction of a trail along the west side of Sugar Creek, which will go underneath the bridge.
 Water flowing through the project site now appears clearer than water upstream and downstream, signaling that erosion control measures in the area are working.